Why Hustle Culture Feels Productive — and Why It Quietly Fails (But Quietly Fails After Burnout)

 Then you fix the fix.

-This is where exhaustion usually appears — not because you are lazy, but because you are constantly correcting instead of building.
+But because you are constantly correcting instead of building.

 Why Hustle Still Feels Productive